 - Race conditions were changed to require eliminations if the number of entries created more than two tiers of starters (21 or more). - It was rumored that Speedy Scot had been withheld from the Castleton yearling consignment because he was awkward and an "ugly duckling."
 In fact, Speedy Scot was retained by Castleton, simply because the breeding farm wanted to keep one colt and one filly from Speedster's second crop.
-Speedy Scot became the second horse to win the Triple Crown of Trotting and went on to be one of the greatest free-for-allers of all time.
+Speedy Scot became the second horse to win the Triple Crown of Trotting and went on to be one of the greatest free-for-allers of all time. - Castleton Farm (Frances Dodge Van Lennep and her husband Fred) became the first breeder/owner of a Triple Crown winner. - Speedy Scot was voted Three-Year-Old Trotter of the Year. - Florlis won the first heat in 1:57.3, a world record for three-year-olds.

-SPEEDY SCOT, b c, by Speedster-Scotch Love, by Victory Song Driver & Trainer: Ralph Baldwin Owner & Breeder: Castleton Farm Groom: Wallace Good.....2 1 1
+SPEEDY SCOT, b c, by Speedster-Scotch Love, by Victory Song

+Driver & Trainer: Ralph Baldwin Owner & Breeder: Castleton Farm Groom: Wallace Good.....2 1 1

-FLORIS, by Florican-Mighty Phyllis, by Volomite Driver: Harry Pownall Owner: Arden Homestead . . .
+FLORIS, by Florican-Mighty Phyllis, by Volomite

+Driver: Harry Pownall

+Owner: Arden Homestead . . .
 1 2 2

-ELMA, by Hickory Smoke-Cassin Hanover, by Hoot Mon Driver: John SImpson, Sr. Owner: Mr. and Mrs. L. B. Sheppard . . .
+ELMA, by Hickory Smoke-Cassin Hanover, by Hoot Mon

+Owner: Mr. and Mrs. L. B. Sheppard . . .
 8 3 5